jaleed147/COIT20245-Introduction-to-programming-project/Report/report.md

 ### 1. Functionality and Adherence

-The code demonstrates the following functionalities:
+The code demonstrates the following functionalities:<br />
-+ Menu System: Displays a menu with options for help, displaying species in a city (limited functionality), displaying animal sightings (limited functionality), and exiting the application. (settings.py)
++ Menu System: Displays a menu with options for help, displaying species in a city (limited functionality), displaying animal sightings (limited functionality), and exiting the application. (settings.py)<br />
 + Species Search: Retrieves a pre-defined list of species for a city (currently not using a web service).
-Can filter venomous species from the list. (settings.py)
+Can filter venomous species from the list. (settings.py)<br />
-+ Animal Sightings: Retrieves a stubbed list of animal sightings with basic information. (settings.py)
++ Animal Sightings: Retrieves a stubbed list of animal sightings with basic information. (settings.py)<br />
-+ Geolocation (Stub): Returns a predefined GPS coordinate for a city regardless of the input city. (settings.py) The application adheres to the assignment by providing a basic framework for user interaction and data display.
-However, it requires further development to integrate external web services for real-time geolocation and wildlife data retrieval.
++ Geolocation (Stub): Returns a predefined GPS coordinate for a city regardless of the input city. (settings.py)<br />
+The application adheres to the assignment by providing a basic framework for user interaction and data display.
+However, it requires further development to integrate external web services for real-time geolocation and wildlife data retrieval.<br />

 ---